emacsattic/passthword/README.md

 Installation alternatives:

-- Download goto-gem.el and drop it somewhere in your `load-path`.
+- Download passthword.el and drop it somewhere in your `load-path`.

 # Usage